keskival/recursive-self-improvement-suite/README.md

 - Social games
   * Generate multi-agent social games.
   * Make the LLM rank the player performances, or generate procedural rules to determine the winner.
+  * Make the LLM also rank the games based on how rich and challenging they are, and how many generalist skills they require.
   * Make the LLM also rank the rankings.

 ## Reference